Pool Heater Ignition Failure: 4 Causes and What to Do

 Before calling the heater a problem, also check pump is running before heater, some heater control boards won’t allow ignition if the flow switch detects insufficient water flow.

 TABOO: Gas line connections and pressure verification require a licensed plumber.
 Checking the valve handle position is safe.
-Loosening fittings to “check for gas flow” is not.
+Loosening fittings to “check for gas flow” isn’t.

 Continue to Step 3 if gas supply is confirmed.